The Pact (novel): Plot

-Chris' trial begins and it appears as though McAfee could give his client a fighting chance with the jury.
-It is up to Chris' last witness, Gus Harte, his mother, to speak for her son's behalf, but she cannot find it in herself to remain composed after her visit with Chris the previous night, when he angrily told her that he had in fact shot Emily.
+Chris's trial begins and it appears as though McAfee could give his client a fighting chance with the jury.
+It is up to Chris's last witness, Gus Harte, his mother, to speak for her son's behalf, but she cannot find it in herself to remain composed after her visit with Chris the previous night, when he angrily told her that he had in fact shot Emily.
 In a last minute decision Chris requests his mother's removal as a defense witness, and instead wishes to testify on his own behalf.
 Much to his lawyer's dismay Chris takes the stand and tells the truth about what happened the night of Emily's death.
 He begins telling the story a few weeks before that fateful night when Emily first told him she wanted to die by suicide, and he had dismissed her statement, but then she brought it up again and he could not ignore it any longer.
 Chris explains that at first he wanted to tell someone, but quickly realized he would be betraying Emily's trust, and that the burden of saving her fell onto him alone.
 In order to maintain Emily's trust, he plays along with her plan and brings his father's gun loaded upon her request to the carousel that held so much sentimental value for them.
 After basking in each other's presence for some time, Emily lifted the gun to her head and found that she was too scared to do it on her own so she begged Chris to do it for her.
 In that moment he felt the pain that she was trying so hard to escape from and knew that he would do anything for her.
 Chris held the gun to Emily's head and could not find the strength to shoot her.
 He felt the pressure of Emily's hand over his own on the trigger and then a shot was fired.
-From Chris' account it was clear he was not sure if he truly had pulled the trigger or if Emily's hand had pushed his fingers onto it.
+From Chris's account it was clear he was not sure if he truly had pulled the trigger or if Emily's hand had pushed his fingers onto it.
 Jordan McAfee continues to question Chris after his confession, and pressed him to remember exactly who had pulled the trigger, until Chris finally admitted that he could not definitively say who had ultimately fired the gun.

 The jury had reached a verdict, and neither McAfee nor anyone else supporting Chris thought there was much hope of the decision being in his favor after his confession on the stand.
 However, in a surprising turn of events the jury found Chris not guilty.
 Since the end of the trial, life went on for both the Hartes and the Golds, but neither were the same after what had happened, nor were their friendships.